Liability for Defects in Property Purchase

 Arbeitsrecht-Anwalt-Rechtsanwalt-Kanzlei-MTR Legal Rechtsanwälte

-When purchasing real estate, the seller must disclose hidden defects if they are aware of them.
-However, according to a ruling by the District Court of Frankenthal, the burden of proof for this lies with the buyer.
+When buying real estate, the seller must point out hidden defects if he is aware of them.
+However, according to a ruling by the Frankenthal Regional Court, the burden of proof for this lies with the buyer.

-To prevent issues, liability for material defects in real estate purchase contracts is regularly excluded.
-However, the exclusion of liability only applies to defects that were detectable by the buyer.
-The seller is still obligated to disclose hidden defects.
-If such defects are fraudulently concealed by the seller, the exclusion of liability does not apply, and the seller is liable, explains the business law firm MTR Rechtsanwälte.
+To prevent trouble, liability for material defects in real estate purchase contracts is regularly excluded.
+However, the exclusion of warranty refers only to defects that were detectable by the buyer.
+The seller is obliged to point out hidden defects as well.
+If such defects were fraudulently concealed by the seller, the exclusion of warranty does not apply, and the seller remains liable, explains the business law firm MTR Rechtsanwälte.

-In the case in question, a married couple purchased a residential house.
-The seller had lived in the house himself for many years.
-Five years after the couple moved into the house, they claimed that the roof insulation was deficient.
-The insulation panels used were unsuitable, and there was a lack of a so-called vapor barrier.
-The couple therefore demanded an advance payment from the seller for proper insulation.
+In the underlying case, a couple had bought a residential house.
+The seller had lived in the house himself for many years before.
+Five years after the couple moved into the house, they claimed that the insulation of the roof was inadequate.
+The installed insulation boards were unsuitable, and there was a lack of a so-called vapor barrier.
+The couple therefore demanded that the seller pay an advance for proper insulation.

 However, the LG Frankenthal dismissed the lawsuit.
-It reasoned that an exclusion of liability was effectively agreed upon in the purchase contract.
-Therefore, a prerequisite for the seller’s liability was fraudulent conduct.
-However, it was not proven that the seller was aware of the defect in the roof insulation and fraudulently concealed it, the LG Frankenthal further explained.
-The roof was neither leaking nor damp, and the requirements for the energy certificate were also met.
-Furthermore, the seller had lived in the house with his family for ten years without restrictions and had also used the attic.
-Therefore, it could not be assumed that he was aware of the defect.
-The seller is not responsible for defects that should have been noticeable, the court stated.
+It reasoned that a warranty exclusion had been effectively agreed upon in the purchase contract.
+Therefore, for the seller’s liability, it is a prerequisite that he acted fraudulently.
+However, it was not proven that the seller was aware of the defect in the roof insulation and fraudulently concealed it, the LG Frankenthal further stated.
+The roof was neither leaking nor damp, and the requirements for the energy performance certificate were met.
+Furthermore, the seller had lived with his family in the house without restrictions for ten years and had used the attic space.
+Therefore, it cannot be assumed that the seller was aware of the defect.
+For defects that merely should have been evident, the seller is not liable, according to the court.

-Lawyers with experience in real estate law can provide advice.
+Lawyers experienced in real estate law can provide advice.